chrisjuniorli/chrisjuniorli.github.io/_pages/about.md

   - /about.html
 ---

-Jiachen is a fifth-year Ph.D. student in the UIUC ECE department, supervised by [Prof.Humphrey Shi](https://www.honghuishi.com/).
-Before that, he obtained his B.S. from the EE department at Shanghai Jiao Tong University.
-His research areas are mainly on computer vision and machine learning.
+Jiachen is a Research Engineer at Apple.
+He earned his Ph.D. from the University of Illinois Urbana-Champaign (UIUC) in the Electrical and Computer Engineering (ECE) department, under the supervision of [Prof.Humphrey Shi](https://www.honghuishi.com/).
+He previously completed his B.S. in Electrical Engineering at Shanghai Jiao Tong University.
+His research focuses on multimodal foundation models, computer vision, and machine learning.

 News
 ------
+* \[2024.09\] [CuMo](https://arxiv.org/abs/2405.05949) is accepted by Neurips 2024.
 * \[2024.05\] [CuMo](https://arxiv.org/abs/2405.05949) is released with [codes](https://github.com/SHI-Labs/CuMo) and [models](https://huggingface.co/shi-labs/CuMo-mistral-7b).
 * \[2023.11\] [VIM](https://arxiv.org/abs/2311.04212) and [codes](https://github.com/SHI-Labs/VIM) are released
 * \[2023.10\] Two papers accepted by WACV 2024